nystudio107/craft-seomatic/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0-RC12 or later.
+This plugin requires Craft CMS 3.0.2 or later.

 ## Installation

 To install SEOmatic, follow these steps:

-1. Install with Composer via `composer require nystudio107/craft-seomatic:^3.0.0-beta.3`
+1. Install with Composer via `composer require nystudio107/craft-seomatic`
 2. Install plugin in the Craft Control Panel under Settings > Plugins

 You can also install SEOmatic via the **Plugin Store** in the Craft AdminCP.

 SEOmatic works on Craft 3.x.

-## SEOmatic Beta Notes
+## SEOmatic Usage Notes

 ### Issues

-SEOmatic for Craft CMS 3 is currently in beta; that means it _may_ be a little rough around the edges.
 Please report any issues you find to the [SEOmatic Issues](https://github.com/nystudio107/craft-seomatic/issues) page.

-### Can I use it on a live production site?

-Yes, you can.
-And people are.
-All software is of varying degrees of perfection (with beta software tending towards the "less perfect" end of the spectrum), but SEOmatic is ready for your website.

-Like any beta software, SEOmatic for Craft CMS 3 may have issues that need addressing.
-However, we have been using SEOmatic for Craft CMS 3 on a number of live production sites for some time without incident.

-The GA release is coming very soon.

-Report any issues you find on the [SEOmatic Issues](https://github.com/nystudio107/craft-seomatic/issues) page, and you should see a fairly rapid turn-around time in them being addressed.

 ### Upgrading from SEOmatic 1.x for Craft CMS 2.x